DevilPepper/game-mods/README.md

 1. `make deps`: Restores NuGet packages and generates the Ninja build project.
 Do this one time.
 2. `make build`: Build all the projects.
 3. `make clean`: Clean up build output...
 You'll have to `make deps` again, though.
 Don't do this if you want incremental builds

+#### Misc

+You can set `$env:BuildConfiguration = "Release"` if you want to build release binaries, but why?
+This exists so that the CI can build optimized binaries for release.